Hamza-chao/Exploring_air_quality/project-report.md

 Due: Apr 12 by 11:59 pm

-## Exploring Environmental Trends: Air Quality and Commuting Patterns Across States
+## Understanding our surroundings: exploring air quality and commuting choices

 ### I. Datasets:
 For this project, I used four distinct datasets: